electricimp/ConnectionManager/README.md

 This method assigns a callback function to the onTimeout event.
 The onTimeout event will fire every time the device attempts to connect but does not succeed.

 ConnectionManager allows for multiple onTimeout callbacks to be registered.
 Each of the callbacks should have a unique string identifier passed as a second parameter to the `onTimeout` callback setter.
-If the `callbackId` is not specified, a default value id value is used.
+If the `callbackId` is not specified, a default value id value is used (`"DEFAULT_CB_ID"`).
 Calling the setter function multiple times with the same (or omitted) `callbackId` overwrites the previously set callback.

+Calling a fuction with the first parameter equals to `null` unregisters a callback for the specified (or the default) callback id.

 The callback function has no parameters.